Progressive Convex Hull Simplification

 Once again, the dimension of this linear program is small, so we may use very efficient $O(n)$ solvers (e.g., \cite{Seidel91}).

 In general position, the convex hull of a set of points will be a polyhedron with triangular faces.
-For the intersection of a set of halfspaces --- in a similar sense of general position --- we get triangle faces on the dual hull.
+Similarly, the intersection of a set of general halfspaces produces triangle faces on the dual hull.
 In turn, this corresponds to primal vertices with valence 3: three planes meet at a point.
 Primal faces will be polygons with any number of sides.
-In our algorithm later, we won't need a strong general position assumption, but we will show that we can arbitrarily triangulate non-triangle dual faces without affecting behavior.
+For our algorithm, we won't need a strong general position assumption; instead, any arbitrarily triangulation of non-triangle dual faces will work without affecting behavior.